UGC NET People & Environment 2026: Complete Guide

 Water Pollution

-Water pollution is the contamination of pollutants in water bodies like lakes, rivers, oceans, aquifers, and groundwater without treatment very often by human activities which leads to harmful effects.
+Water pollution is the contamination of water bodies like lakes, rivers, oceans, aquifers, and groundwater by pollutants, very often through human activities, which leads to harmful effects on aquatic ecosystems and human health.

 Sources Of Water Pollution

-• Natural Sources: These include decay, the composition of plants and animals, volcanic eruptions, coastal, cliff erosion, landslides, and soil erosion.
+• Natural Sources: These include decay and decomposition of plants and animals, volcanic eruptions, coastal cliff erosion, landslides, and soil erosion.
+While these are natural processes, human activities often accelerate their impact.

-• Anthropogenic Sources: These include industry, urban, agricultural and cultural sources.
+• Anthropogenic Sources: These include industrial discharge, urban sewage, agricultural runoff, and cultural sources like religious activities in water bodies.

 Major Water Pollutants

-• Industrial pollutants: Includes heavy metals-boron, arsenic, zinc, lead, mercury.
+• Industrial pollutants: Include heavy metals like boron, arsenic, zinc, lead, mercury.
+These bioaccumulate in the food chain.

-• Urban pollutants: Sulphate ion, nitrate ion, chlorine ion, sodium ion, calcium ion, nitrates, and potassium ions.
+• Urban pollutants: Sulphate ions, nitrate ions, chlorine ions, sodium ions, calcium ions, and potassium ions from domestic sewage.

 • Natural pollutants: Volcanic dust, debris caused by landslides, decomposed organic matter.

-• Physical pollutants: Oil, grease, dissolved and suspended solids, volcanic dust.
+• Physical pollutants: Oil spills, grease, dissolved and suspended solids, volcanic dust.

 Effects of Water Pollution

-• Diseases-hepatitis, cholera, typhoid, jaundice, diarrhea, and skin diseases.
+• Diseases like hepatitis, cholera, typhoid, jaundice, diarrhea, and skin diseases in humans

 Land Pollution

-Land pollution is the destruction of the earth’s land surfaces, directly or indirectly as a result of man’s activities.
+Land pollution is the destruction of the earth’s land surfaces, directly or indirectly as a result of human activities.
+It includes soil contamination and degradation that affects agricultural productivity and ecosystem health.

 Sources Of Land Pollution

-• Agricultural sources: It includes waste produced by crop, animal manure and farm residues, chemicals leftover of all pesticides, fertilizers, and insecticides.
+• Agricultural sources: Include waste produced by crops, animal manure and farm residues, chemical residues from pesticides, fertilizers, and insecticides.
+Modern intensive farming practices contribute significantly.

-• Ashes: The residual matter that remains after solid fuels are burned is known as ashes.
-Two types of ashes are: Bottom ash is the debris from burnt metal and glass waste and it is not bio-degradable.
-The second type of ash – fly ash.
-It is the ash that is trapped by filters in the chimney of the incinerators.
+• Ashes: The residual matter that remains after solid fuels are burned.
+Bottom ash contains debris from burnt metal and glass waste and is not biodegradable.
+Fly ash is trapped by filters in incinerator chimneys.

-• Mining sources: It includes underground debris, piles of coal refuse, and heaps of slag.
+• Mining sources: Include underground debris, piles of coal refuse, heaps of slag, and overburden materials from mining operations.

-• Sewage Treatment: It includes the biomass sludge, and settled solids.
+• Sewage Treatment: Includes biomass sludge and settled solids from wastewater treatment plants.

-• Garbage or waste: Household or municipal waste such as glass, metal, cloth, plastic, wood, paper, and so on.
+• Garbage or waste: Household or municipal waste such as glass, metal, cloth, plastic, wood, paper, and electronic waste.

-• Deforestation: This results in soil erosions, desertification, and land degradation.
+• Deforestation: Results in soil erosion, desertification, and land degradation, reducing soil fertility.

-• Chemical And Nuclear Plants: Chemical waste from chemical industries that are disposed of into landfills.
+• Chemical And Nuclear Plants: Chemical waste and radioactive materials disposed of in landfills pose long-term contamination risks.

 Effects Of Land Pollution

-• It may cause arsenic poisoning.
-It can also cause liver, skin, heart, cancers, and neurological damage.
+• Can cause arsenic poisoning, leading to liver, skin, heart cancers, and neurological damage

 Noise Pollution

 Noise is an unwanted sound or unpleasant sound which produces discomfort in the ears.
-Noise is considered environmental pollution.
+Noise is considered environmental pollution and has become a serious urban problem in 2026.

 Sources Of Noise Pollution

-• Household sources: Gadgets like TV, Loudspeakers, grinder, food mixer, dryer, vacuum cleaner, washing machine cooler, and air conditioners.
+• Household sources: Gadgets like TV, loudspeakers, grinders, food mixers, dryers, vacuum cleaners, washing machines, coolers, and air conditioners.

-• Social events: Places of worship, parties, discos, and other social events.
+• Social events: Places of worship, parties, discos, weddings, and other social gatherings with high-volume music systems.

-• Industrial and Commercial activities: Printing presses, construction sites, and manufacturing industries.
+• Industrial and Commercial activities: Printing presses, construction sites, manufacturing industries, and heavy machinery operations.

 Effects Of Noise Pollution

-Noise pollution may lead to many problems such as hearing loss, sleep disruption, stress-related illnesses, speech interference, and lost productivity.
+Noise pollution may lead to various health and social problems including hearing loss, sleep disruption, stress-related illnesses, speech interference, lost productivity, cardiovascular problems, and behavioral changes in children and adults.

 Climate Change

-Climate change can be defined as significant changes in global temperature, wind patterns, sea levels precipitation, and other measures of climate that occur over several decades.
+Climate change can be defined as significant changes in global temperature, wind patterns, sea levels, precipitation, and other measures of climate that occur over several decades.
+In 2026, climate change remains one of the most pressing global challenges.

 Climate change is evident in the form of: